jeffbat/financial-market/README.md

 Financial Market App is a web application, designed for institutional and retail investors to see a specific information about publicly traded companies in the US.
 Users only can enter a symbol (not a full name) of a company, in order to see those information.

-In addition, the app is connected with the websites such as; marketwatch.com, coinmarketcap.com, barrons.com for more specific information.
+In addition, the app is connected with the websites such as; marketwatch.com, coinmarketcap.com, and barrons.com for more specific information.

 This application was built using HTML, CSS, JS, and JQuery.